tomas-fryza/vhdl-course/Labs/07-stopwatch/README.md

 #### Objectives

-In this laboratory exercise you will implement BCD counters.
+In this laboratory exercise you will implement several counters and create a stopwatch.
 You will use the Xilinx Isim simulator or the EDA playground online tool.
-You will use a push button on the CoolRunner board as reset device, onboard clock signal with frequency of 10&nbsp;kHz for synchronization, and 7-segment display as output device.
+You will use a push button on the CoolRunner board as reset device, a switch as external enable input, onboard clock signal with frequency of 10&nbsp;kHz for synchronization, and 7-segment display as output device.

 ![basys_stopwatch](../../Images/basys_stopwatch.jpg)